provose/provose/README.md

 Provose is easy to learn.
 You can get started with just a few lines of code.

+## Subscribe to the Provose newsletter for updates

+[Click here](https://provose.substack.com/) to find the Provose newsletter.

 ## Here is what Provose code looks like.

 Below is an example of what Provose looks like, provisioning